Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Introduction

 A sketch of the corresponding flow at a relatively large Taylor number ($\mathcal{T}a=193$) is depicted in figure \ref{fig:flow_structure_new}.
 No fore-aft symmetry with respect to the sphere equator exists in this case, as advective effects are large ($\mathcal{R}e=93$).
 Two prominent recirculation regions standing upstream and downstream of the sphere may be observed.
-Existence of such recirculation regions in the present case is in line with the predictions of \cite{tanzosh_motion_1994} and \cite{vedensky_motion_1994} which indicate that these structures take place when $\mathcal{T}a\gtrsim50$ and their axial extent (normalized by the body radius) grows approximately as $0.052\, \mathcal{T}a$.
-The second noticeable feature is the geostrophic region in which the Taylor-Proudman theorem applies \citep{moore_rise_1968}.
-In this smaller region, the non-dimensional length of which is approximately $0.006\, \mathcal{T}a$ \citep{tanzosh_motion_1994}, the fluid achieves a rigid-body rotation, the rotation rate being faster (resp. slower) than $\Omega$ downstream (resp. upstream) of the body, with only a tiny flux of fluid transmitted from one geostrophic region to the other \textit{via} the Ekman boundary layer surrounding the body.
-The last salient flow feature is the Stewartson layer that connects the outer flow to the Taylor column (which is the body of fluid made of the recirculation and geostrophic regions and the above Ekman boundary layer).
+Existence of such recirculation regions in the present case is in line with the predictions of \cite{tanzosh_motion_1994} and \cite{vedensky_motion_1994}, the latter for a disc, which indicate that these structures take place when $\mathcal{T}a\gtrsim50$ and their axial extent (normalized by the body radius) grows approximately as $0.052\, \mathcal{T}a$.
+The second noticeable feature is the {{nearly}} geostrophic region in which the Taylor-Proudman theorem {{approximately}} applies \citep{moore_rise_1968}.
+In this smaller region, the non-dimensional length of which is approximately $0.006\, \mathcal{T}a$ \citep{tanzosh_motion_1994}, the fluid {{almost}} achieves a rigid-body rotation, the rotation rate being faster (resp. slower) than $\Omega$ downstream (resp. upstream) of the body. {{This nearly uniform swirling motion is accompanied by a weak plug-like axial flow thanks to which}} a tiny flux is transmitted from one {{nearly}} geostrophic region to the other \textit{via} the Ekman boundary layer surrounding the body.
+The last salient flow feature is the Stewartson layer that connects the outer flow to the Taylor column (which is the body of fluid made of the recirculation and {{nearly}} geostrophic regions and the above Ekman boundary layer).
 In the Stewartson layer, which has a complex internal `sandwich' structure made of three concentric sublayers the thicknesses of which obey different scaling laws, an intense axial motion takes place while the swirl velocity varies rapidly in the radial direction \citep{Baker1967,moore_structure_1969}.
 This layer is the main region through which the fore and aft Taylor columns exchange fluid when the container is long enough for the end walls not to interact dynamically with these columns. \\ Numerous studies have attempted to characterise the influence of the rigid-body rotation on the drag experienced by the sphere, both in finite-length and infinitely long containers. \citet{stewartson_slow_1952} considered the asymptotic limit of an impulsive but slow motion in an \textit{inviscid} flow and an infinitely long container.
 Using a Laplace transform technique, he predicted that the drag force, $F_D$, is

 where $F_{St}=6\pi \rho\nu a U_{\infty}$ stands for the Stokes drag (with $\rho$ the fluid density), and the drag coefficient, $C_D$, is defined through the relation $F_D=\frac{1}{2}C_D\pi a^2\rho U_{\infty}^2 $.
 The above result was later confirmed by \cite{moore_structure_1969} assuming small-but-finite viscous effects.
 Conversely, \citet{childress_slow_1964} considered the \textit{viscous} regime and assumed $\mathcal{R}e\ll\mathcal{T}a^{1/2}\ll1$.
 Making use of the matching asymptotic expansion technique, he obtained